 He called out to the guard.
 ‘What’s going on?’

-‘A young woman has come to see you.
-She doesn’t have an appointment, but insists she has to speak with you.’
+‘A young woman is here to see you.
+She doesn’t have an appointment and insists she has to speak with you.’

 ‘Call her here.’
 The Prime Minister excused himself from his conversation with two men.

-The security guard told Ma to walk across the lawn to Sir Pattani.
+The security guard told Ma to walk across the lawn to Sir Prabhashankar Pattani.

 ‘Hello,’ he said.
 ‘What do you want?’

 ‘My husband has a scholarship to study in London,’ Ma said.
 ‘I’m here to ask you for one so I can go with him.
 I want to study too.’